Haley-Hartin/OOAD_Project_3/README.md

    * To run the program normally, just run the RunStore.java
    * Make sure you have JUnit 4 library installed for the JUnit tests.
 Make sure to (in Eclipse) go to properties of the project->Java Build Path -> Libaries -> Add Library -> JUnit -> JUnit 4 -> Finish ->Apply & Close
+   * If you want to change how many days the program runs for, just change the days variable in RunStore.java
    * To run with the extra credit code: uncomment code marked as extra credit (in RunStore.java and ExtraCredit.java) and download XChart jar and add it to external libraries: https://knowm.org/open-source/xchart/